cliqz-oss/browser-ios/BUILDING.md

 Run on the Simulator
 -----------------

-* Open `Client.xcodeproj` and make sure you have the *Client* scheme and a simulated device selected.
+* Open `Client.xcodeproj` and make sure you have the *Fennec* scheme and a simulated device selected.
 The app should run on any simulator.
 We just have not tested very well on the *Resizable iPad* and *Resizable iPhone* simulators.
 * Select *Product -> Run* and the application should build and run on the selected simulator.

 Run on a Device with Xcode 7 and a Free Developer Account